 Here are the 5 steps I recommend for overcoming that dreaded career stumbling block known as Imposter Syndrome.

-Alternatively, you can come up with a positive alter-ego to pump yourself up when you need it.
+Alternatively, you can devise a positive alter-ego to pump yourself up when needed.
 Want to channel your inner Beyonce?
 Create your own Sasha Fierce persona and use that to overcome those moments when you need a boost of confidence.

 By following these steps, you should be able to push those feelings of inadequacy aside and become more comfortable with the great product manager you can become.